-9.11 Auto Re-calibration
+9.15 Auto Re-calibration

-On the 'auto re-calibration' page, which is shown in Figure 25, you can enable an automated estimation of the camera calibration parameters.
+On the 'auto re-calibration' page, which is shown in Figure 29, you can enable an automated estimation of the camera calibration parameters.
 In this case, the cameras remain calibrated even if their alignment is subject to variations.
-For this process to work, it is necessary that the cameras have been calibrated once before with the manual calibration procedure (see Section 9.9).